 Remember, SEO is an ongoing process, and it will take time to build your organic reach and have your efforts reflected on the SERP.

-The best way to maximize the leads your business is getting from searchers is to combine the power of Search Engine Advertising and Search Engine Optimisation.
-Using both SEO and SEA not only covers a wider variety of users, but if you use each to its best advantage, you’ll find them boosting each other’s effectiveness in ways you may not expect.
+The best way to maximize the leads your business is getting from searchers is to combine the power of Search Marketing and Search Engine Optimisation.
+Using both SEO and Search Marketing not only covers a wider variety of users, but if you use each to its best advantage, you’ll find them boosting each other’s effectiveness in ways you may not expect.
 For example, while you’re building your organic reach with improved SEO, your organic SERP placement may be too low for many users to discover and may not bring in much traffic.
-But SEA will place your company at the top of the list for your most relevant search terms, and once your organic SERP ranking rises, users will immediately notice that you’re listed at or near the top in both places.
+But Search Marketing will place your company at the top of the list for your most relevant search terms, and once your organic SERP ranking rises, users will immediately notice that you’re listed at or near the top in both places.

 You can also use the analytic data from your search ads to fine-tune your SEO, and boost your organic SERP ranking even further.
 Since Google changed the analytics available to website owners, you can still see the keywords that brought organic traffic to your website, but you can no longer see the data behind them.
-When you run Search Engine Advertising with ReachLocal your campaign results include a ranked list of highest-converting keywords, which you can use to more precisely target your SEO.
-Taking a holistic approach to digital marketing, which includes both search advertising and SEO, helps you increase your visibility, target more precisely, and ultimately pull more value out of your marketing budget.
+When you run Search Marketing with ReachLocal your campaign results include a ranked list of highest-converting keywords, which you can use to more precisely target your SEO.
+Taking a holistic approach to digital marketing, which includes both Search Marketing and SEO, helps you increase your visibility, target more precisely, and ultimately pull more value out of your marketing budget.